concur/developer.concur.com/api-reference/receipts/get-started.markdown

 |[GET /v4/:receiptId](#endpoint-get-a-receipt-by-id)|JSON|Get a receipt by ID|
 |[GET /v4/:receiptId/image](#endpoint-get-receipt-image)|image file|Get a receipt image.|

-##### Retrieve a User JSON Web Token (JWT):
+##### Retrieve a User Access Token:

 Before making requests to the Receipts API, you must [obtain an access token from the Authentication API](https://developer.concur.com/api-reference/authentication/getting-started.html).

-The response will include an `access_token` field, which contains your JWT.
-For subsequent calls, you will need to include this JWT in the `Authorization` header of your calls.
+The response will include an `access_token` field, which contains your access token.
+For subsequent calls, you will need to include this access token in the `Authorization` header of your calls.
 An `id_token` will be also included in the response.
 In order to retrieve the unique ID for your user, you will have to decode this `id_token` at [jwt.io](https://jwt.io/).
 You will need this ID in order to post receipts.

 Examples: